How to Nurture Your Child’s Love of STEM Projects

 Identify your child’s strengths and weaknesses so you can prioritize which skills to focus on developing.
 Pay attention to their interests and what they like to do.
 Teach them things they won’t learn in school, like manners, empathy and self-control.
 These soft skills and effective communication can equip your child with a solid foundation to build upon.

 Explain the necessity of STEM to your child and how they can benefit from it.
 They may not have adequate exposure to the opportunities in these fields of study without your guidance.

 The future for STEM skills is promising, so if your child is interested, foster their education and growth in these subjects as much as possible.
+Guide to finding a hobby that involved STEM skills.
 Take them to museums and enroll them in programs encouraging STEM education that can inspire your child to grow and explore avenues that best suit them.

 STEM Project Ideas

 Finding STEM projects that apply to all ages can be challenging.
 Here are some activities children can enjoy from an early age.
 Experiencing and observing them rather than listening to an explanation can nurture children’s love for them.

 You can tailor this activity to younger or older kids.
 Teach older ones about the connection between the project and the clouds in the sky.
 Younger children will likely just enjoy the experiment.